A Complete List of Popes in the Catholic Church from the Beginning to 2025

 - John Paul I (33 days)

-📜 Complete Table of the Popes (1–267)
+📜 Complete List of 267 Popes (1–267)

 To provide a clear historical view of the Catholic papacy, here is a table listing all 267 Popes from Saint Peter to Pope Leo XIV, including their reign and country of origin: